Trusted Moving & Storage Since 1988

 How to Pack a Storage Unit

-There are many reasons as to why you may want to rent a storage unit: maybe you’ve run out of storage at home, maybe you’re downsizing or maybe you’re moving into a new home and need a safe space to store some of your excess goods.
-It seems simple enough: rent a space and fill it.
-However, you would be amazed at what a difference a little preparation can make to the value you get out of your unit.
+You might be considering a storage unit because space at home has disappeared, or you’re in the middle of a move, or you’re shifting into something smaller.
+It seems simple enough to rent a space and fill it, but you would be amazed at what a difference a little preparation can make to the value you get out of your unit.

-While it may sound unnecessary, but drawing up a broad plan of how you are planning to pack your storage unit can seriously increase the efficiency of the space inside the unit, as well as keeping its contents safe and easily accessible.
+While it may sound unnecessary, drawing up a broad plan of how you are planning to pack your storage unit can seriously increase the efficiency of the space inside the unit, as well as keeping its contents safe and easily accessible.
+Here’s some easy steps you can take to save yourself from a headache in the future:

 Try to limit the variations in the box sizes that you are intending to store.
 The greater the variety of boxes, the more difficult it will be to arrange them efficiently.
-Your moving company should be able to provide you with any packing supplies you may need.
+At Issac’s Moving & Storage, we can provide you with any packing supplies you may need, such as packing tape, bubble wrap, plastic wrap, stretch wrap, cardboard boxes, plastic bins, and packing paper.

-No matter how confident you are in your memory, always label your boxes.
-Be specific and if boxes contain a variety of items, be detailed.
+No matter how confident you are in your memory, always label boxes clearly.
+Be specific and if boxes contain a variety of stuff, be detailed.
 This will save you a lot of time should you need to come back for a specific item or you send a family member to retrieve something.
-Placethe label clearly on every face of the box, allowing you to identify it no matter how it is placed.
-Make an inventory list summarizing all the boxes, their contents and where they are and hang this on a clipboard at the entrance to the storage unit.
+Use a permanent marker to place the label clearly on every face of the box, allowing you to identify it no matter how it is placed.
+Make an inventory list summarizing all the boxes, their contents, and where they are and hang this on a clipboard at the door to the storage unit.

-Ideally, always try to get a storage unit that is slightly larger than what you need.
-This allows you the extra space to leave space in between your goods, giving you easier access to a much larger portion of the contents of your unit than if you had stacked everything wall-to-wall.
+Ideally, always try to get a right sized unit that is slightly larger than what you need.
+This allows you the extra space to leave room in between your goods, giving you easy access to a much larger portion of the contents of your unit than if you had stacked everything wall-to-wall.
+This is particularly useful during spring cleaning when you might need to move things in and out frequently.

 2) Prepare the Storage Unit

-When you first inspect your unit, make sure that it is clean and dry.
-Not all owners take good care of their space.
+When you first check your unit, make sure that it is clean and dry.
+Not all owners take good care of their storage facility, but thankfully at Isaac’s Moving & Storage, each and every climate controlled storage unit is always kept clean and ready to go!

-It is always a good idea to raise your items off the floor of the unit if you can.
-The easiest way to do this is to get several pallets and strategically lay them on the floor of the unit before placing any goods inside.
-This can go a long way in protecting your goods from unforeseen spillages or pests.
+If you’re going with a different storage company, it is always a good idea to raise your items off the floor of the unit if you can.
+The easiest way to do this is to get several shelves or pallets and strategically lay them on the floor of the unit before placing any goods inside.
+This can go a long way in protecting your goods from moisture, wet surfaces, or pests.
+Use plastic storage bins with old sheets, blankets, or old towels to protect fragile items, electronics, and delicate items.
+When packing clothes or winter coats, consider vacuum sealing to save room and further protect your clothing.

 3) Isaac’s Storage Options

-Always ensure that you make use of a safe and reputable storage service, such as Isaac’s Moving & Storage.
+Always use a reputable and safe storage service, such as Isaac’s Moving & Storage.
 With a 77% return and referral rate and more than 25 years of experience, we are the best in the business.
-Our weather-proof mobile self-storage vaults can be delivered directly to your front door, entirely removing the hassle of having to take your items to a distant self-storage lot.

-For more information about self-storage units or recommendations on how to maximize their utility, as well as self-storage booking, contact us at Isaac’s Moving and Storage today.
+We will help you simplify the entire loading and storing process.
+For more information, recommendations on how to maximize storage unit utility, or booking, contact us at contact us at Isaac’s Moving and Storage today.

 Now its your move.